October 18, 2024

 - Medically necessary

-- Considered standard treatment by the medical community
+- Considered standard by the medical community

 - The only treatment that may work (you’ve unsuccessfully tried others)